Fall leaves are so colorful, why not use them in your home as bright, whimsical decor? It’s easier than you might think.

 - If your leaves aren’t yet about the same consistency as paper, nuke them for another 5-10 seconds until they are.

 Never leave your microwave unattended while drying your leaves!

 You can find tons of cool things to do with your preserved leaves online, but here are a few ideas:

 - Make fall-themed candles with embedded leaves.

-- Scatter them in the center of your dining table as an accent.
+- Scatter them in the center of your dining table as a fall decor accent.

 - Make greeting cards with the leaves glued on the front.